What is Passive Income and How do I Create It?

 Rent your parking space.
 If you are in a big city, you can earn a lot of money by renting your garage/parking space during office time when your car does not occupy the place.

 Earn interest on emergency cash.
-Until last year, my emergency cash was sitting idle in a Bank of America checking account and was losing value to inflation.
-Now I am earning interest.
-Find an interest paying checking account and switch to earn passive income every month.
+Until last year, my emergency cash was sitting idle in a Bank of America checking account and was losing value to inflation, but now I am earning interest.
+Find an interest paying to check account and switch your bank account, to earn passive income every month.

 Use cash-back credit cards.
 I earned more than $1000 in cash back rewards by using my credit cards optimally.
 It’s easy money awarded to you just for making your regular purchases on your credit cards.